 The Meaning of Practice

-In contemplative traditions like Tibetan Buddhism, “practice” refers to something we do and experience on a daily basis, that we can use to train our minds—much like through practicing guitar we train our fingers to be able to play complex and beautiful music, over time.
+In contemplative traditions like Tibetan Buddhism, “practice” refers to something we do and experience on a daily basis, that we can use to train our minds—much like through practicing guitar and training our fingers to play complex and beautiful music, over time.
 In this case we’re training ourselves so that we can calm the waters of our minds … and see to the bottom … our true selves.
 Then bring it out in the most skillful ways.

 The practices of Namchak lineage seek to do just that: to help us build new ways of being and behaving, ultimately increasing happiness and meaning in our lives.